Habitat mapping for offshore wind MRV made easy

 Concerns about the impact of offshore infrastructure development on the marine ecosystem are widespread.
 Seabirds caught in the blades, marine mammals disturbed by construction noise, and the delicate habitats on the seabed disrupted by sediment plumes.
 Increased awareness of the role of marine ecosystems in climate change mitigation strengthens the attention for these risks.
 However, another narrative is emerging as well, that of net positive impact.
 Offshore windfarms can be a refuge for marine life.

-A 2022 article in Nature notes that environmental impacts are often poorly addressed in the planning of offshore wind development and that there is a lack of empirical evidence to assess the full ecological risk on ecosystem structure.
+article in Nature notes that environmental impacts are often poorly addressed in the planning of offshore wind development and that there is a lack of empirical evidence to assess the full ecological risk on ecosystem structure.
 The conclusion is that negative impacts are less than first thought and that windfarms can have a net-positive impact on nature.
 However, the impact of any offshore wind farm on protected species and habitats will show high spatial variability and must be carefully assessed with respect to local conservation objectives and the affected species and habitats.
 Environmental impacts will also depend on the initial state and resilience of the area, which can change dramatically for some ecosystem elements.
 Data collection that is comparable overtime is of huge value to get better understanding of the impacts of offshore wind farm development through the stages, from construction to operation and eventually decommissioning.

 Wanted: fast, reliable, and comparable data on marine habitats